 Breeders do not need to prove proper education and training.
-It is prohibited to sell a cat or a dog to someone who is less than 16 years old.

 There are no provisions prohibiting the breeding of dogs and/or cats which have genetic problems such as inherited diseases or exaggerated conformations.

 Establishments doing commercial trade in animals must be licensed.
 A person who plans to start a commercial establishment must apply for a licence, providing a description of the activities planned and the facilities.
 The Minister may impose specific conditions and grant the licence for a specific duration.